360matt/RunnableOverNetwork/README.md

 * Very light (5Kb only).
 * very fast to the human eye.
 * Can receive several client at the same time.
-* Each client has its own thread.
+* Each client has its own threads.
 * Execution errors are caught and displayed.

 ## :question: How it works ?